 - 1 Prohibiting mental health professionals from engaging in sexual - orientation change efforts with an individual under 18 years - of age. - 4 The General Assembly of the Commonwealth of Pennsylvania - 5 hereby enacts as follows: - 6 Section 1.
-Short title. - 7 The act shall be known and may be cited as the Protection of - 8 Minors from Sexual Orientation Change Counseling Act. - 9 Section 2.
+Short title. - 7 This act shall be known and may be cited as the Protection of - 8 Minors from Sexual Orientation Change Counseling Act. - 9 Section 2.
 Legislative findings. - 10 The General Assembly finds and declares as follows: - 11 (1) Being lesbian, gay or bisexual is not a disease, - 12 disorder, illness, deficiency or shortcoming.
 The major - 13 professional associations of mental health practitioners and - 14 researchers in the United States have recognized this fact - for nearly 40 years. - 16 (2) The American Psychological Association convened a - 17 Task Force on Appropriate Therapeutic Responses to Sexual - 18 Orientation.
 The task force conducted a systematic review of

 1 peer-reviewed journal literature on sexual orientation change 2 efforts and issued a report in 2009.
-The task force concluded 3 that sexual orientation change efforts can pose critical health risks to lesbian, gay and bisexual people, including 4 5 confusion, depression, guilt, helplessness, hopelessness, 6 shame, social withdrawal, suicidality, substance abuse, 7 stress, disappointment, self-blame, decreased self-esteem and 8 authenticity to others, increased self-hatred, hostility and 9 blame toward parents, feelings of anger and betrayal, loss of friends and potential romantic partners, problems in sexual 10 and emotional intimacy, sexual dysfunction, high-risk sexual 11 12 behaviors, a feeling of being dehumanized and untrue to self, 13 a loss of faith and a sense of having wasted time and 14 resources.
+The task force concluded 3 that sexual orientation change efforts can pose critical health risks to lesbian, gay and bisexual people, including 4 5 confusion, depression, guilt, helplessness, hopelessness, 6 shame, social withdrawal, thoughts of suicide, substance 7 abuse, stress, disappointment, self-blame, decreased self-8 esteem and authenticity to others, increased self-hatred, 9 hostility and blame toward parents, feelings of anger and 10 betrayal, loss of friends and potential romantic partners, 11 problems in sexual and emotional intimacy, sexual 12 dysfunction, high-risk sexual behaviors, a feeling of being 13 dehumanized and untrue to self, a loss of faith and a sense 14 of having wasted time and resources.

-- The American Psychological Association issued a (3) resolution on Appropriate Affirmative Responses to Sexual Orientation Distress and Change Efforts in 2009, which advises "parents, guardians, young people, and their families to avoid sexual orientation change efforts that portray homosexuality as a mental illness or developmental disorder and to seek psychotherapy, social support, and educational services that provide accurate information on sexual orientation and sexuality, increase family and school support, and reduce rejection of sexual minority youth." - The American Psychiatric Association published a position statement in March of 2000 in which it stated: - 27 "Psychotherapeutic modalities to convert or 28 'repair' homosexuality are based on developmental 29 theories whose scientific validity is questionable.
-30 counterbalanced by anecdotal claims of psychological harm.
+- (3) The American Psychological Association issued a resolution on Appropriate Affirmative Responses to Sexual Orientation Distress and Change Efforts in 2009, which advises "parents, guardians, young people, and their families to avoid sexual orientation change efforts that portray homosexuality as a mental illness or developmental disorder and to seek psychotherapy, social support, and educational services that provide accurate information on sexual orientation and sexuality, increase family and school support, and reduce rejection of sexual minority youth." - (4) The American Psychiatric Association published a position statement in March of 2000, which stated: - (i) "Psychotherapeutic modalities to convert or 'repair' homosexuality are based on developmental theories whose scientific validity is questionable.

+counterbalanced by anecdotal claims of psychological harm.
 In the last four decades, 'reparative' therapists have not produced any rigorous scientific research to substantiate their claims of cure.
 Until there is such research available, the American Psychiatric Association recommends that ethical practitioners refrain from attempts to change individuals' sexual orientation, keeping in mind the medical dictum to first, do no harm."